 committed to investing in communications over a three year

 The leading idea is that although the prostate is as small as a

 walnut, it's a hard nut to crack and it's going to take a

 sledgehammer to do that.
 A series of hard-hitting TV, digital and

-will appear in national media from 1 January to 31 March.
+appeared in national media from 1 January to 31 March 2013.